 “In the Kenya today, several politicians are being threatened they would be taken to court for alleged corruption-related offences, face tax evasion litigation, or they’ll be investigated by the EACC, and consequently arraigned.
 Others are warned that they will lose their positions in parliamentary committees and other postings.

 They are subjected to all that simply because they are affiliated to the Deputy President, and not because they are involved in any wrongdoing.

-Yesterday, Kiminini MP Didmus Barasa, an ally of the DP, said Ruto made it known that he is aware his key supporters were being targeted unfairly, adding that the talk will boost the morale of the Tanga Tanga squad who are fighting his political battles.
+Yesterday, Kiminini MP Didmus Barasa, an ally of the DP, said Ruto made it known that he is aware his key supporters were being targeted unfairly, adding that the talk He alleges they are being threatened with all manner of punitive action because of their support for him will boost the morale of the Tanga Tanga squad who are fighting his political battles.

 “The DP has told us that we should respect the President just like the way we would want him to be respected when he becomes president.
 We will respect his manifesto, Big Four agenda, if BBI (Building Bridges Initiative) comes we should support,” Serem said.